analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 $$

-## Rewards and the Objective Function
+## Rewards and the Agent Objective

 In RL problems, action $$a_t$$ is picked not just to maximize next reward $r(s_t, a_t)$, but the sum of all future rewards $$r(s_{t}, a_{t}) + r(s_{t+1}, a_{t+1}) + ...$$.
 If the number of steps is infinite, even if all rewards are bounded, the sum may not converge.
 It is convenient, then, to discount rewards by a factor $$0 \le \gamma \le 1$$, which is $$\lt 1$$ if the number of steps is infinite, and define the *return* of a trajectory $$\tau = (s_t, a_t), ... , (s_T, a_T)$$ that starts at step $$t$$ as: